How I'd actually use this on a flip

 Methodology

 Every number on this page traces to one of three layers — site arithmetic for the volume math, landscape-supplier conventions for bag yields and bulk minimums, and cooperative-extension guidance for seedbed prep + soil-amendment practices.
-The per-cluster sourcing tier in methodology spells out which sources back which kinds of claims.
+The per-calculator sourcing tier in methodology spells out which sources back which kinds of claims.
 Depth values are framed as industry consensus — the cooperative-extension publications back what they cover (seed depth, watering depth, seedbed prep), not the topsoil-spread depths shown here.

 Show the formulas